 The Company has deferred the second phase of diamond drilling at Harvey-Tuttle when 12,500m of drilling originally budgeted for Harvey-Tuttle was redirected to the Fire Lake North Project to meet additional higher priority drilling requirements.
-Further drilling and the initiation of a PEA at Harvey Tuttle have been deferred in order to better allocate available capital resources on the Company's higher priority projects in both Clusters 1 and 2.
+Further drilling and the initiation of a PEA at Harvey Tuttle have been deferred in order to better allocate available capital resources on the Company's higher priority projects in Cluster 2.